Child Support Recalculation

 What happens if the parent paying support does not file the required financial information with the Recalculation Officer?

 The payor’s income will be deemed to be 10 per cent higher than the payor’s most recent information that the Recalculation Officer has on file for the payor.
 For example, if there is a tax assessment on file with the Recalculation Officer for the previous year and the payor’s income was $40,000, if financial information is not provided, the payor’s income will be deemed to be $44,000.

-What do I do if I am the payor, did not provide the financial information during the required time period, and my income has been deemed to be 10 per cent higher?
+What do I do if I am the payor, I did not provide the financial information during the required time period and I receive a notice of recalculation saying the Recalculation Officer has deemed my income?

 Within 30 days of receiving the notice of recalculation indicating that the Recalculation Officer is intending to recalculate your support on the basis of a deemed income, you can file a Notice of Objection with the Recalculation Officer, the other parent, and the Supreme Court if you have your Income Tax Return, Notice of Assessment, and financial information for the previous year.
 The Recalculation Officer will recalculate the support in accordance with the regulations and send a new notice of recalculation.
 If you do not file the notice of objection within the required thirty days, you will be referred to your lawyer or the Child Support Services Office.

 What can I do if I do not agree with the recalculated amounts?

 Either parent may, within 30 days after being notified of the recalculated amount, file a Notice of Objection based on the following:

 - If the payor did not file the Income Tax Return/Notice of Assessment within the required time frame and the payor's reported income is less than the amount determined by the Recalculation Officer,